 In terms of SEBI circular dated December 9, 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
-Shareholders are advised to update their mobile number and email Id in their demat accounts in order to access e-Voting facility.
+Shareholders are advised to up the facility mobile number and email Id in their demandation order to access e-Voting facility.